 Wadebridge is a Historic Market Town Providing Convenience and Entertainment in a Charming Setting

 Wadebridge is a thriving riverside town with lots of independent shops and cafes to explore along a quaint pedestrianised high street.
 A walk around the town centre will give you a refreshing experience as you wander into unique stores and eateries with a whole lot more character than the big chains which dominate a lot of the towns in the UK these days.
 For a small town it also has a lot of great options for entertainment from a cinema to the Camel Trail which is one of the most memorable cycle trails in the country.
 There are also lots of really memorable pubs in the town, often with live music playing and some with great eating options to add to the mix as well.
+To learn a bit more about the history of the town, Wadebridge has a great little museum you can visit, tucked down one of the old backstreets of the town.

 A Town Centre With a Host of Independent Shops and Businesses

-Foodie Shops for all Tastes
+Wadebridge’s Foodie Shops for all Tastes

 Some of our favourite foodie shops include Baker Tom’s delicious artisan bakery, the exquisite delicatessen and cafe at Relish, Elixir Health Foods for all sorts of nutritious goodies and the stellar independent fruit and veg wholesalers right in the centre of town.